JohannaKoehler/GEC_Code.STATA/README.md

-# NHBCode.STATA
+# GECCode.STATA
-Nature Human Behaviour Code
+Global Environmental Change Code

-The associated STATA do-file includes the STATA code for the article 'Institutional pluralism and water user behaviour in rural Africa'.
+The associated STATA do-file includes the STATA code for the article "Institutional pluralism and water user behaviour in rural Africa".

 The required files that accompany the code are not included here.
 Those interested in accessing the required files should contact the lead author.